 Maui has 7 of the world’s 13 climate sub-zones under the Köppen classification, and 4 of its 5 major zones.
-Only the Big Island packs in more, and Maui matches it on the major zones, 4 of 5, on an island a fifth the size.
-The map below marks 8 zones, but two of them are the same Köppen zone drawn in two shades, so the honest count is 7.
+Only the Big Island has more, on five times the land.
+The map below marks 8 zones, but two of them are the same Köppen zone drawn in two shades, so the count is 7.

 Those 7 zones pack into a small island.
-Leave the near-desert coast at Kīhei in the morning and you can stand in freezing tundra on the summit of Haleakalā by sunrise, a climb of nearly 10,000 feet in under 40 miles of road.
+Leave the near-desert coast at Kīhei before dawn and you can stand in freezing tundra on the summit of Haleakalā by sunrise, a climb of nearly 10,000 feet in under 40 miles of road.
 Behind Lāhainā, where about 12 inches of rain fall a year, the West Maui summit of Puʻu Kukui collects close to 400.
-Below, we walk through each of the 7 and where you can stand in it.

 How many climate zones does Maui have?

-Packing 7 climate zones into about 730 square miles is unusual: most places many times that size never span the same range.
+Maui packs 7 climate zones into about 730 square miles.
 The count depends on which system you use, and the most widely used is the Köppen scheme (Wikipedia, or explained in Hydrology and Earth System Sciences).
 It sorts the planet into 5 major climate zones, splits those into 13 sub-zones, and splits those again into finer groups.

 Following the Köppen scheme, Maui has 4 of the world’s 5 major climate zones and 7 of the 13 sub-zones.
 That is the same major-zone count as the Big Island, on a fraction of the land.